 - watermelon wedges, to garnish

 - In a 4-quart bowl or heat-proof pitcher, use the back of a wooden spoon to bruise 1/4 cup fresh basil leaves.
-Beat em up pretty good if you really like basil.
+Beat em up pretty good if you really like basil (see note).
 Add the fresh lemon juice and the sugar and stir well.
 Pour the boiling water over juice mixture, and stir to dissolve the sugar.

 - Put the 3 cups of watermelon in a food processor or blender and puree until smooth.
 Pour the puree into the lemon mixture, then add in the reserved lemon rinds.